The best things to do in Cairns; You cannot miss!

 Or, what about riding the gondola to get epic views of the rainforest.

-Whichever route you take, Kuranda village is definitely worth visiting.
+Whichever route you take, Kuranda village is worth visiting.

 13. Do a scary Bungy jump